jhallen/joes-sandbox/pcb/dash/readme.md

     'a 5 <Enter>         - Choose attribute by number 'a <Enter>           - Brings up a menu of attributes

-From now on any mew "Alphanumeric Fields" we enter will be signals.
+From now on any new "Alphanumeric Fields" we enter will be signals.
 In the rather likely event that you forgot to select the correct attribute type, you can change the attribute of existing text like this: